unrealcv/unrealcv/docs/plugin/add-command.md

-Prerequisite: Read [development setup](plugin/dev.md) to make sure you know how to compile the plugin.
+Prerequisite: Read [development setup](/plugin/dev.md) to make sure you know how to compile the plugin.

 UnrealCV provides a rich set of commands for accomplishing tasks and the list is growing.
 But it might not be sufficient for your task.
-If you need any functions that is missing.
-You can [contact us](), or try to implement it yourself.
+If you need any functions that is missing, you can try to implement it yourself.

 The benefit of implementing an UnrealCV command are: